kevinpeterson/SEng-5831-Lab1/README.md

 Experiment 4
 ------------
 Repeat #3, except use a 110ms busy-wait.
-You probably won’t be able to use the menu functions.
+You probably won't be able to use the menu functions.
 If not, report that, and discuss what you observed from the blinking.
 Explain your results.

+####Results
+#####Green LED busy-wait
+This is similar to the results in experiment 3, but slightly less toggles for the red LED.
+This seems to make sense.

+Comparing experiment 3 / experiment 4
+93 toggles is 96% of 97 toggles
+90 is 82% of 110ms

+I would have expected that increasing the ms delay by a certain percentage would have that same percentage impact on the number of toggles.
+It is **close**, but not quite what I expected.
+I was able to use the serial menu commands for this first part of this experiement.
 ```
 Menu: {TPZ} {RGYA} <int>: ta500
 Menu: {TPZ} {RGYA} <int>: za